x

 This refreshing ice tea made from sparkling mate tea is the go to drink for hip locals.
 The herbal taste might not be for everyone but it is definitely worth a try and thanks to the caffeine it is the perfect condiment for a little break from sightseeing.

-The most popular brands are Club Mate and Mio Mio Mate and you can either enjoy them in of the many cafes or you can find them in every supermarket or one of Berlin’s unique small shops called Späti all day long.
+The most popular brands are Club Mate and Mio Mio Mate and you can either enjoy them in one of the many cafes or you can find them in every supermarket or one of Berlin’s unique small shops called Späti all day long.

 Pfannkuchen (Berliner)